Moutasim02/browser_home_dashboard_with_react/README.md

-# Your web browser homepage
+# Your Web Browser Homepage
 A simple yet powerful homepage for your browser

-## Progress Update:
+## Progress Update
-After each daily work I paste a screenshot of the done work + some changelog
+After each day of work, I will provide a screenshot of the completed work along with a changelog.

 ![img.png](img.png)

-### Changelog:
+### Changelog

-Date: 19/ 08/ 2023
+**Date: 21/08/2023**
-- Updated the Daily feed to get fixed static news using react props
+- Updated the Daily feed to display fixed static news using React props.

-Date: 19/ 08/ 2023
+**Date: 19/08/2023**
-- Continued making the components and used static elements
+- Continued building the components and used static elements.

-Date: 17/ 08/ 2023
+**Date: 17/08/2023**
-- Added the main blocks of the app and layout using flexbox
+- Added the main blocks of the app and layout using flexbox.

-Date: 16/ 08/ 2023
+**Date: 16/08/2023**
-- Finished Design via Figma
+- Finished the design using Figma.

-# Guided commands
+## Guided Commands

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\